scriptPilot/google-calendar-synchronization/README.md

 By default, only updated source events are synchronized.
 To apply modified rules you want to reset the script to allow a full synchronization again.
 This can be done by running the function `resetScript` manually.

 For test purpose, you can also add it to the beginning of the `onCalendarUpdate` function.
-Do not forget to remove it again after competing the development.
+Do not forget to remove it again after completing the development.

 ### Two-Way Synchronization